Media stunned by Putin's latest move on Ukraine

 He also rejects claims that Russia has started pulling troops back from the Ukrainian border.
 "This means that the soothing and almost pacifying statements by Putin are a show for the most gullible."

 Popular Ukrainian blogger Igor Stokoz agrees.
 "If you think that Putin has backpedalled, you are deeply mistaken," he says.
 "We should not expect any favours from our neighbours.
 What we need to do is redouble our vigilance.
-The fight for our future continues.""Is the war over?"
+The fight for our future continues."

 In Russia, commentators are just as surprised by President Putin's remarks.